Our Curriculum

 Methods used to teach reading

 Teaching children to read is the most exciting part of teaching.
 At Chepstow House, emphasis is placed on reading for enjoyment and meaning.
-We use a structured phonic scheme, Jolly Phonics, that also introduces tricky words in a progressive way that encourages reading for meaning, in order to help children not just learn how to read but to become a reader.
+We use a structured phonics scheme, Jolly Phonics.
+The scheme introduces tricky words progressively and encourages reading for meaning, helping children not just learn to read, but to become readers.
 Our aim is for the children to become independent readers, with all children reading chapter books by the end of year 2.

 Types of Formal Reading Teaching